analystrusso/devops-project-1/README.md

 Last entry for the night: I got Prometheus and Grafana talking to each other and, while I can see things in the monitoring namespace I set up, my apache endpoints are in default, and so far I don't think I can see them.
 Permissions issue, I bet.
 TBC.

+After much installing, reinstalling, and configuring of Prometheus and Grafana, I finally have a dashboard that tracks whether the apache containers are up, total http requests, and in-flight http requests.
+Success!

 This project will grow over time to demonstrate increasing subject mastery.